safe-cleanup

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use to safely clean up stale LOCAL feature branches left behind by the TDD harness once their slices have shipped — both merged branches and abandoned (closed-PR) branches.
 Phase 5 maintenance and the cleanup companion to safe-pr.
 It reports first, confirms before deleting, never force-deletes unmerged work, never touches the remote, and never deletes main, the current branch, or any branch with an open PR.
 Trigger on 'clean up merged branches', 'delete stale feature branches', 'tidy up branches', 'prune local branches', or after a PR merges.
-Records every deleted branch's SHA so anything is recoverable.About this skill
+Records every deleted branch's SHA so anything is recoverable.Key capabilities

 Safe Cleanup — Tidy Stale Local Branches (Phase 5)